mdacach/mdacach/README.md

 ### Software Engineering

-For the past year, I've been working for a micro startup with a very ambitious project.
+I've been working for a micro startup with a very ambitious project for the past year.
 Please refer to my [LinkedIn Profile](https://www.linkedin.com/in/matheus-cardoso-dev/) for the most up-to-date information about my work.
 Please note that our repository is private, so my work there is not here on GitHub.
-Also note that most of my code here is old.
+Also, note that most of my code here is old.

 ### Current Learning Projects